He knocked again. ‘Come on, Loki. I know you’re in there.’

 Thor barged Odin out of the way.
 ‘Let me try.’
 He began to pound on the door with his big, meaty fists.
 ‘Open up, Loki!
 Killing Baldur was the final straw.
 We’re here to punish you.’

 ‘Don’t tell him that.
-He’ll never open the door,’ Frey said.
+He’ll never open the door,’ Freyr said.

 Thor laughed awkwardly.
 ‘I was only joking,’ he shouted.
 ‘We aren’t going to punish you.
-We just wanted to know if you want to come to the mead hall with us.’
+We just wanted to know if you’d like to come to the mead hall with us.’